Vignesh-Srinivasan-27/Netflix-Data-Analysis-Using-SQL/README.md

 ## Findings and Conclusion

-- **Content Distribution:** The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
-- **Common Ratings:** Insights into the most common ratings provide an understanding of the content's target audience.
+- **Content Distribution:**
+  Movies dominate the platform with ~70% share, while TV Shows make up the remaining ~30%.
+  This suggests Netflix focuses more heavily on movie releases.

+- **Most Common Ratings:**
+  - **Movies:** *TV-MA* (Mature Audience) is the most frequent rating.
+  - **TV Shows:** *TV-MA* is also dominant, indicating a preference toward adult-oriented content.

-- **Geographical Insights:** The top countries and the average content releases by India highlight regional content distribution.
+- **Geographical Insights:**
-- **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
+  - The **United States** and **India** contribute the highest number of titles.
+  - India shows consistent yearly contributions, with **2018–2020** having the highest average releases.

+- **Content by Genre:**
+  *Drama*, *Comedy*, and *International Movies* are the top genres, reflecting Netflix’s strategy to cater to diverse global tastes.

+- **Longest Movie:**
+  *[Movie Title from dataset]* is the longest, with a duration of **X minutes**.

+- **Director/Actor Focus:**
+  - Rajiv Chilaka is among the most featured directors with multiple children’s shows.
+  - Salman Khan appeared in a few titles over the last decade, but not extensively.
+  - The top 10 Indian actors list is dominated by stars with frequent appearances in Bollywood productions.

+- **Content Categorization:**
+  ~12% of titles contain keywords like *kill* or *violence* in their description,
+  highlighting Netflix’s blend of lighthearted and intense storytelling.

+---

+### Conclusion
-This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.
+This SQL-based analysis provides a **comprehensive view of Netflix’s catalog**.
+The platform leans heavily toward movies, with a strong emphasis on **mature-rated content** and **global variety** led by the U.S. and India.

+By identifying **dominant genres, prolific actors/directors, and keyword-driven categorizations**, this project highlights the underlying strategies of Netflix’s content distribution.

+These insights can be valuable for **content strategy, regional expansion, and user preference analysis**.